Frutillar Musical Weeks

-The Frutillar Musical Weeks (Semanas Musicales de Frutillar) is a classical music festival that takes place every year in the southern Chilean town of Frutillar, Los Lagos Region.
+The Frutillar Musical Weeks (Semanas Musicales de Frutillar) is a Chilean classical music festival that takes place yearly in the southern Frutillar, Los Lagos Region.

 History

 The Frutillar Musical Weeks were conceived in 1968 by a group of Frutillar residents supported by the German Chilean League of Santiago.
 Robert Dick, Arturo Yunge, Alfredo Daetz and Flora Inostroza made up the organizing committee for the first 12 years of the festival's existence, and much of the credit for the success of the festival should be granted to them.
 Thanks to Flora Inostroza, the Universidad de Chile and the Chilean Air Force have been close collaborators in the festival since its launch.

 In the early days, the Musical Weeks were held in Catholic or Lutheran church and then at the municipal gym, until they became so popular that they needed a larger venue.

 The Musical Weeks have been held every summer since 1968.
 Today the festival is one of the most important classical music events in Chile.